“Two things,” sayt she, “are most becoming in a cat. The killing of rats, and the writing of libels against our enemies.”

 Our mother sayt the player stole Uncle Gib’s verses and gave them out as his own.

-We did not think that a great crime, but our mother turned very fierce as she spake of it, saying she was her uncle’s heir and those verses were hers.
+We did not think that a great crime, but our mother turned very fierce, saying she was her uncle’s heir and those verses were hers.

 “I am sworn to vengeance,” sayt she, “as are my friends.
 And you too must swear on your lives to make an end to this player, Snakes-Purr by name, by what means you can.”